facil-io/cstl/CONTRIBUTING.md

 * Play nice.

+* Contributions and edits to the code should be placed in the `/fio-stl` folder and its many header files which are numbered by priority and classification (**NOT** in the auto-generated `fio-stl.h` header).

 * PRs are appreciated.
 Most likely the code you're looking for is @ the [facil.io C STL repository](https://github.com/facil-io/cstl).

 * Always add a comment in the CHANGELOG to say what you did and credit yourself.